Archie3d/ada_compiler/README.md

 > This is an experimental project built with a help of AI.

 The compilation is performed in three stages:
-- Ada to QBE compiler frotend.
-This translates Ada source code to QBE intermediate language (IR).
+- Ada to QBE compiler frontend, which translates Ada source code to QBE intermediate language (IR).
 - QBE backend, which compiles IR to the target's assembly.
 - Target's assemly and linker combines the QBE's output with the language runtime to produce an executable.